stfc/janus-core/contributing.md

 When working on an issue you may use multiple commits.
-When you are ready to create a merge request, you should squash your changes into one commit in order to keep *devel* clean.
+When you are ready to create a merge request, you should squash your changes into one commit in order to keep *upstream* clean.
 This is most easily achieved with an interactive rebase.

 Assuming you have made five commits,